Moat423/42CPP_Modules/Module_05/README.md

 ## RNG

-since I am not allowed to use c11 random libraries or C libraries, I will code my own RNG.
+Since I am not allowed to use c11 random libraries or C libraries, I will code my own RNG.
 Since i just need a bool, let's not make it too complicated, i will go with Pseudo Random Number Generators.

 I could go with this:
 https://en.wikipedia.org/wiki/Linear_congruential_generator

-or an Xorshift seems fine:
+Or an Xorshift seems fine:
 https://en.wikipedia.org/wiki/Xorshift
 ```C++
 class BoolGenerator {